mitchallen/mockport-server/README.md

 Create the file __test/data/mock.json__

-Run the container and the mocks should be piked up from your file.
+Run the container and the mocks should be picked up from your file.

 See the example in the repo for what a mock.json file should look like.